Athens Combo Ticket Book Your Trip Athens Tourist Pass

 Aegina island

-The island closest to Athens retains a low profile compared to its neighbors, especially Hydra and Spetses.
+The island closest to Athens retains a lower profile than its neighbors, especially Hydra and Spetses.

 Apart from enjoying the views of the sailing boats rocking gently at the port, make sure to visit the ancient Temple of Aphaia and the ruins of Apolo Temple for a deeper look at the island’s rich history.